HGMF: A Hierarchical Gaussian Mixture Framework for Scalable Tool Invocation within the Model Context Protocol: Conclusion

 \section{Conclusion}

-To address the challenges of context limitations and noise interference when Large Language Models select tools from large, hierarchical libraries, this paper introduces the Hierarchical Gaussian Mixture Framework (HGMF).
-The framework leverages the library's inherent "server-tool" structure, performing efficient probabilistic pruning on the vast toolset through two-stage Gaussian Mixture Model (GMM) clustering to produce a compact, high-relevance candidate set for the LLM.

-Experiments confirm HGMF's effectiveness and scalability.
-It achieves higher accuracy than baseline methods like random sampling across multiple LLMs.
-Critically, its performance advantage grows with the size of the tool library, demonstrating that the framework can effectively handle the challenges of large-scale, real-world toolsets.
-Through this intelligent filtering, HGMF not only improves selection accuracy but also reduces the LLM's inference burden.

-The core contribution of this work is an efficient and viable paradigm for large-scale tool invocation.
-By integrating hierarchical information into the pruning process, HGMF successfully decomposes a complex selection problem into more manageable sub-tasks.
-Although its performance is limited with very small toolsets, this work points toward future research, such as exploring adaptive clustering parameters and extending the framework to more complex, graph-structured tool libraries.
+To tackle context limitations and noise in Large Language Models (LLMs) selecting tools from large, hierarchical libraries, this paper introduces the Hierarchical Gaussian Mixture Framework (HGMF).
+It exploits the library's "server-tool" structure, using two-stage Gaussian Mixture Model (GMM) clustering for efficient probabilistic pruning to generate a compact, highly relevant candidate set for the LLM.
+Experiments validate HGMF's effectiveness and scalability, achieving higher accuracy than baselines like random sampling across various LLMs.
+Its advantage increases with tool library size, proving suitability for large-scale, real-world toolsets.
+By smart filtering, HGMF enhances selection accuracy and reduces LLM inference load.
+The core contribution is an efficient paradigm for large-scale tool invocation, integrating hierarchical information to break down complex selection into manageable sub-tasks.
+Though limited on very small toolsets, it suggests future directions like adaptive clustering parameters and extensions to graph-structured libraries.